indygreg/PyOxidizer/apple-codesign/docs/apple_codesign_quirks.rst

 bugs and variation from how Apple's tooling does it.

-If you find bugs in bundle signing or have suggestions for improving its ergonomics, please file a GitHub issue!
+If you find bugs in bundle signing or have suggestions for improving its ergonomics, please `file a GitHub issue <https://github.com/indygreg/PyOxidizer/issues/new>`_!

 Cannot Sign File Contents of DMGs
 =================================